 New Welsh Review has published some of the greatest writers and thinkers from Wales and beyond; Dannie Abse, Paul Muldoon, P.D.
 James, Emyr Humphreys, Leslie Norris, Gwyneth Lewis, Les Murray, Rachel Trezise, Niall Griffiths, Owen Sheers, Terry Eagleton, Robert Minhinnick, Chris Meredith, Mary-Anne Constantine, Jem Poster, Edna Longley, Byron Rogers and Gillian Clarke provide just a snapshot of the high-calibre names that have appeared in the magazine over its history.

 Today, New Welsh Review holds true to its original mission statement: to be dynamic, curious, lively and outward-looking, to commemorate the past but to celebrate contemporary excellence and new directions.

 New Welsh Review is supported through core funding by the Welsh Books Council

-; since 2005, New Welsh Review has been hosted by Aberystwyh University Department of English and Creative Writing
+and is hosted by the Department of English and Creative Writing at Aberystwyth University

 .
 Read more about supporters of New Welsh Review